 If I said that Champagne has a British connection you would probably laugh out loud.
 Not only that; our French friends may well consider it blasphemous and may never let me buy a bottle ever again.
 However, there is actually a connection between the British aristocracy and the region in France where the golden elixir stems from.
 We just need to start to look back to the beginning of the renowned house of Ruinart.

 Ruinart is, in fact, the oldest established Champagne house, exclusively producing champagne since 1729.
 Founded by Nicolas Ruinart, following in the steps of his uncle – a French Benedictine monk and scholar – who first started with the ambition to make ‘bubbling wine’, but it was Nicholas’s entrepreneurial spirit that took the brand to its great heights.
 In the early days of production, Nicholas chose to travel to Britain and seek out the wealth and the aristocracy in order to sell the magic elixir directly to them.
-The British fell in love with the ‘bubbles in a glass’, sales grew and helped to establish the brand and root itself as one of the most important brands in the world of Champagne.
-It was even a English socialite Patricia Harmsworth, Viscountess Rothermere, who was nicknamed “Bubbles” because of her love of champagne!
+The British fell in love with the ‘bubbles in a glass’, and sales grew and helped to establish the brand and root itself as one of the most important brands in the world of Champagne.
+It was even an English socialite Patricia Harmsworth, Viscountess Rothermere, who was nicknamed “Bubbles” because of her love of champagne!

 Champagne originally was also much sweeter than the drink we know today but again it was the British taste for a dryer drink that helped build the taste we so associate with Champagne.
 As we all know, the bubbling wine can only be called Champagne if it fits with certain rules and comes from only certain regions in France.
-It is only made from three types of grapes: Pinot noir, Pinot Meunier and white Chardonnay.
+It is only made from three types of grapes: Pinot Noir, Pinot Meunier and white Chardonnay.
 The Chardonnay grape is at the very soul of Ruinart.
 The grape is mainly harvested from the Côte des Blancs and Montagne de Reims areas, with Ruinart Blanc de Blanc bottles embodying the purity of the Chardonnay grape.
 The nose is powerfully reminiscent of fresh fruits with notes of citrus and exotic fruits, followed by a touch of Jasmine, white peaches and even pink peppercorns.
 The cuvées named R de Ruinart include both Brut non-vintage and vintage wines, with the non-vintage minimum 40% Chardonnay, and 60% Pinot noir, with 25% reserve wines, while proportions vary in the vintage wine.
 Also produced are non-vintage Ruinart Blanc de Blancs, 100% Chardonnay, and Ruinart Brut Rosé, typically 45% Chardonnay and 55% Pinot noir.

 I may jest about the British connection but the company is actually very global in its approach.
 Another fact about the house of Ruinart is its long-standing association with the arts.
 In 1895, Andre Ruinart asked Czech artist Alphonse Mucha to illustrate a poster of Ruinart.
 From then onwards, the house has collaborated with numerous artists from around the globe.